franzmohr/macroprojections/scripts/forecast-data/549300DTUYXVMJXZNY75/README.md

 ## Workflow

 Since the ECB provides its data in a machine-readable format, it can be downloaded directly from its website and, thus, the workflow only consists in running the script `prep.R`.
-However, file `imf_ecb.csv` might require infrequent maintenance in case the codes change core countries become part of the monetary union.
+However, file `imf_ecb.csv` might require infrequent maintenance in case the country codes change or countries become part of the monetary union.

 ## Source